ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ...
 ```

-The `ISiloBuilder` interfabe lets you to tell Orleans what kind of cluster set up you want.
+The `ISiloBuilder` interface lets you tell Orleans what kind of cluster set up you want.
 In this case, as you are only running on your local machine, "local host clustering" would be the best option.
 So, go ahead and call `UseLocalhostClustering()` to tell Orleans that you want a single node cluster running on your local machine

 ```csharp
 builder.Services.AddOrleans(silo => {